jab-r/richmedia-editor/README.md

 # RichmediaEditor

-A Swift Package (iOS 16+ / macOS 13+) for creating and viewing richmedia posts with an Instagram/TikTok-style editor.
+A Swift Package (iOS 16+ / macOS 13+) for creating and viewing richmedia posts with an Modern-style editor.
 Users compose rich posts by adding text layers, animations, and Lottie overlays on top of photos and videos, with pinch-to-zoom/pan media positioning, then export as JSON.

 ## Features